 This type of rice vinegar has many colors.
 The color of vinegar will depend on the type of rice making the vinegar, most commonly transparent, yellowish, red, or black.

-In cooking, you can use rice vinegar to replace Mirin in salads to serve with chicken wings, pickling vegetables, sushi, and sweet or sour sauces.
+The instances where you can use rice vinegar to replace Mirin are salads to serve with chicken wings, pickling vegetables, sushi, and sweet or sour sauces.
 Red rice vinegar can be used to replace Mirin in soups or noodles.
 Black rice vinegar is suitable for stews.

 Apple Cider Vinegar